 By Tim Grant / Pittsburgh Post-Gazette

-“We are very encouraged to see that high school students are taking financing of higher education seriously and have already shown themselves to be active planners and savers,” said Mary Morris, chair of the College Savings Foundation and CEO of the Virginia College Savings Plan in Richmond, Va.
+“We are encouraged that high school students are planning ahead and thinking deliberately about their futures.
+They may be living at home during college, but that may help them achieve more financial independence later,” said Mary Morris, chairman of the College Savings Foundation and CEO of Virginia 529 in Richmond, Va.